Onmel; Sporanox; Sporanox Pulsepak

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

-- For yeast infections in the mouth, throat, or swallowing tube (esophagus): Swish in your mouth for a few seconds and swallow.
+- For fungal infections in the mouth, throat, or swallowing tube (esophagus): Swish in your mouth for a few seconds and swallow.

 - Take a missed dose as soon as you think about it.